chesterbeckett/chesterbeckett.github.io/astro-site/src/content/blog/2024-07-03-web-app-restart.md

 ---
-title: undefined
-date: undefined

----
----
 title: Restarting Web App Instances
-date: 2024-07-03 20:42:05 +/-TTTT
+date: 2024-07-03
 categories: [Azure, Web App]
-tags: [azure, web app, app service, instance, restart, health, check]     # TAG names should always be lowercase
+tags: [azure, web app, app service, instance, restart, health, check]
 ---

 There are a few ways to seemingly "restart" a Web App (Windows) in Azure.
 Not all of them are equal, or necassarily doing what you think they are doing.
 In this post, I detail out some of the more common methods.